-As years pass your duties as a parent ends as your children move away from you to lead their own lives.
-Now you have time to be more aware of yourself.
+As years pass your duties as a parent ends when your children move away from you to lead their own lives.
+Now, you have time to be more aware of yourself.

 One by one the blanket of duties which smothered your identity lifts off you.

 Underneath you find your true self, completely ignored and wasted.

 You might have wanted to be a singer\writer\dancer.